Areas of Focus / Economic Resiliency

 Social Enterprise Principles:

-Commit to initiatives and projects that best utilize CHC’s expertise and capacity—managing complex social projects involving strategic partners.
+Commit to initiatives and projects that best utilize RC’s expertise and capacity—managing complex social projects involving strategic partners.

 Act primarily as a catalyst, bringing together initiatives and projects with the right resources, leaders and partners.